Orkessler/Unmute-alert/README.md

 # mouth-open
-Identifies when you're talking on a "mute" mode during an online meeting
+Identifies when you're talking on a "mute" mode during an online meeting.

+We detect a situation of opening the mouth and playing sound and only then send an alert to the user who is on mute.
+This way the user does not get an alert when he just opens his mouth.
+And also there is no alert in case of external sound that does not come from the user's speech.

 ## Referenced Code